Host “We Are Water MN”

 If an organization or project does not meet all the above requirements, we will not consider it.

-Eligible organizations can submit Statements of Interest in any of the following formats: online form, postal mail, email, video, or audio message.
+Eligible organizations can submit Statements of Interest in any of the following formats: online form, postal mail, email, video, or phone message.
 You may also suggest an alternative method to MHC.